-Some favourite waters for experienced canoeists are Valley River, launching in Duck Mountain Provincial Park and continuing to Lake Dauphin; the Assiniboine River, with good starting points at the Saskatchewan border and Asessippi Provincial Park; the Red Deer River starting at Erwood on PTH77 and ending at Red Deer Lake; the Woody River at PR588 southwest of Bowsman to Bowsman; the Swan River starting from the towns of Swan River or Lenswood; Steep Rock Lakes in the Porcupine Provincial Forest; and the Turtle River near Ste.
+Some favourite waters for experienced canoeists are Valley River, launching in Duck Mountain Provincial Park and continuing to Lake Dauphin; the Assiniboine River, with good starting points at the Saskatchewan border and Asessippi Provincial Park; the Red Deer River starting at Erwood on PTH77 and ending at Red Deer Lake; the Swan River starting from the towns of Swan River or Lenswood; Steep Rock Lakes in the Porcupine Provincial Forest; and the Turtle River near Ste.
 Rose.
 Segments of the Shell River, ending in Lake of the Prairies, offer interesting canoeing.

-Lakes to try include Laurie, Beautiful, and Shallow lakes in the Duck Mountain Provincial Park, and Clear, Katherine, Bob Hill lakes in Riding Mountain National Park.
+Lakes to try include Laurie, Beautiful, and Shallow lakes in the Duck Mountain Provincial Park, and Clear, Katherine and Bob Hill lakes in Riding Mountain National Park.

 The Chain Lakes Canoeing Area in Duck Mountain Provincial Park offers calm paddling for the novice canoeist.
 The entry point is 8 km (5 miles) north of Blue Lakes on PR366.
 The route is 4.8 km (3 miles) each way with two portages of 40 m and 200 m, and two canoe campsites.
 Overnight campers must register at the Blue Lakes Campground office.